wso2/docs-apk/en/docs/get-started/quick-start-guide.md

 Follow the instructions below to deploy an API using the kubectl:

+1. Create the following Custom Resource (CR).

+      1. Resource API CR.
+      2. Production and/or Sandbox HTTPRoute CR.
-1. Create an API Custom Resource (CR) and create a production and/or sandbox HTTPRoute CRs, and service for the API backend.
+      3. CR that defines the service for the API backend.

-    !!! info
+        !!!
+Note

-        - You can find a sample CR set in the `<APK-HOME>/developer/tryout/samples/` directory.
+            - You can find a sample set of CRs in the `<APK-HOME>/developer/tryout/samples/` directory.
             - The backend of the sample REST API is [https://httpbin.org/](https://httpbin.org/)

 2. Apply CRs to the Kubernetes API server using the kubectl.

+     ```tab="Format"
+     kubectl apply -f <path-to-crs>
      ```

+     ```tab="Command"
      kubectl apply -f developer/tryout/samples/
      ```